 - Day 3: Serve over rice.
 Add a vegetable on the side (this sauteed bell pepper salad!)

 - Day 4: Put it on pizza.
-(Like this Asparagus and BBQ Pulled Pork Pizza but with chicken)
+(Like this Asparagus and BBQ Pulled Pork Pizza but with chicken, or make this Homemade BBQ Chicken Pizza)

 - Day 5: Sweet Potato Hash (Like this Sweet Potato Pulled Pork Hash but with chicken)